 In Proverbs 2:1-8, the Lord says: My son, if you accept my words and store up my commands within you, turning your ear to wisdom and applying your heart to understanding—if you call out for insight and cry aloud for understanding, and if you look for it as for silver and search for it as for hidden treasure, then you will understand the fear of the Lord and find the knowledge of God.
 For the Lord gives wisdom; from His mouth come knowledge and understanding.
 He holds success in store for the upright, He is a shield to those whose walk is blameless, for He guards the course of His followers and protects the way of His faithful ones.

-Packer also writes about this in his book: Rediscovering Holiness—Know the Fullness of Life with God.
-In that book, he says, “It is extraordinary how little the New Testament says about God’s interest in our success, by comparison with the enormous amount that it says about God’s interest in our holiness, our maturity in Christ, and our growth into the fullness of Jesus’ image.”
+Elisabeth Elliot wasn’t interested in spreading opinions.
+She told her fans, “What does the Bible say?
+Do what the Bible says.”
+Packer also writes about this in his book: Rediscovering Holiness: Know the Fullness of Life with God.
+In that book he says, “It is extraordinary how little the New Testament says about God’s interest in our success, compared to the enormous amount it says about God’s interest in our holiness, our maturity in Christ, and our growth into the fullness of Jesus’ image.”

 To be continued.

 Go in peace, beloved.
 Walk with King Jesus today and be a blessing to others!